babakfp/babakfp.ir/src/routes/(app)/blog/(single)/i-like-svelte-but-i-hate-it/+page.md

 First, let's learn a bit about me.
 I'm a web developer since 2019/2020.
 I have built open-source and paid Wordpress themes and plugins.
 I'm currently working as a front-end developer.
 I have done freelancing.
 I have built websites and open-source tools and packages.
 I have maintained multiple dev communities.
 I also have good knowledge of UI and UX design.
 I started using Svelte in 2020.

-## I got banned from <LinkBlank href="https://svelte.dev/chat">the Discord group</LinkBlank>
+## I got banned from [the Discord group](https://svelte.dev/chat)

 Svelte documentation UI sucks, right?
 In _2021_ I designed a logo a UI for SvelteKit documentation (before the official documentation existed).
 I share them in the Discord group.
 I and some community members discussed the design and the related stuff (in a **civil** manner).
 In the middle of the conversation, _suddenly_ I got removed from the group!
 Later when I joined (with an alternate account), I couldn't find any of my messages.
 They probably automatically cleaned up everything after removing me.
-You can download all UI and logo design source files I ever create for Svelte, <LinkBlank href="https://bit.ly/3tf6mPL">from here</LinkBlank>.
+You can download all UI and logo design source files I ever create for Svelte, [from here](https://bit.ly/3tf6mPL)

 _This is the result of trying to contribute to Svelte:_

 ![A GIF that shows the button to join the Svelte Discord group doesn't work.](/blog/i-like-svelte-but-i-hate-it/2.gif)

-## I got banned from <LinkBlank href="https://github.com/sveltejs">the Github repositories</LinkBlank>
+## I got banned from [the Github repositories](https://github.com/sveltejs)

 It was difficult for me to use this dropdown: